-We are preparing to ramp up our businesses using funds from this offering and through our partnerships and relationships.
-We currently have a strategic relationship with a leading rare disease non-profit organization for AI/ML analysis of late stage clinical data.
+To date, we have not conducted clinical trials on any pharmaceutical drugs and our platform has not been used to identify a drug candidate that has received regulatory approval for commercialization.
+However, we currently have a strategic relationship with a leading rare disease non-profit organization for AI/ML analysis of late stage clinical data.
 We have also positioned the Company to acquire the rights to a series of preclinical and early clinical drug assets from universities, as well as a strategic collaboration with a world renowned research institution to create a HSV1 viral therapeutic platform to engineer immunotherapies for a variety of diseases.
-In addition, we have signed exclusive world-wide license agreements with Johns Hopkins University for a cancer drug that targets glioblastoma (brain cancer), pancreatic cancer, and other cancers.
+In addition, we have signed exclusive worldwide license agreements with Johns Hopkins University for a cancer drug that targets glioblastoma (brain cancer), pancreatic cancer, and other cancers.
 We have also signed an exclusive worldwide license with George Washington University for another cancer drug that targets hepatoceullar carcinoma (liver cancer), and other liver diseases.